-This project, a collaboration between Mark Leibert (LMC) and Betty Whitaker (GTRI), brings together histories and concepts of visual culture and image making with explorations of technology and artificial intelligence.
+This project brings together histories and concepts of visual culture and image making with explorations of technology and artificial intelligence.
 We are an artist and AI researcher exploring approaches to applying machine learning to create artistic images.
 Our team is analyzing the application of machine learning to the creative act of image making.
 Working collaboratively in the areas of art, research, digital technology, and popular culture, we will lead experiments in a range of visual renderings starting with 2 dimensional and eventually 3 dimensional and animated results.

 The project is unique in the way that it merges artistic knowledge and technique with machine based methods and production and also raises questions about the impetus and drive of image making.
 We challenge and complicate notions of traditional systems such as portrait making at the same time as we show the synergies between contemporary technologies and artistic histories.
 We also explore the nature of chance and examine how machines and AI shift our notions of creativity and productivity.